TheGalfins/GNSS_Compare/docs/glossary.rst

 Clock bias
 ----------

-In GNSS, when we talk about *clock bias* we usually refer to the satellite clock bias and/or to the receiver's clock bias with respect to a certain GNSS Time System (e.g., Galileo System Time, GPS Time).
+In GNSS, when we talk about *clock bias* we usually refer to the satellite clock bias and/or to the receiver's clock bias with respect to a certain GNSS time frame (e.g., Galileo System Time, GPS Time).

 Let's take a look on how we correct for the satellite clock bias as explained in `ESA GNSS Data Processing Volume I`_ (pages 104-105):